act65/masters-thesis/proposal/proposal.md

 The belief that complexity can be decomposed, that it canbe built from smaller/few parts, is at the heart of all unsupervised learning.
 For example, it is comon to assume that there are a set of latent variables that combine (non)linearly to generate the observed complexity.

+Two ways to enforce a decomposition; structural constraints or a regulariser (?). (other ways?)

+We can build a decomposition into the strucutre of our model, for example, we can define a transition function that optimises next step prediction error, and a policy that is optimised via its correlation with reward.
+Another example could be ensembles, where to get a decomposition of the learners we can feed them different inputs, forcing them to do different things. (this requires domain knowledge!?)

+Or we can regularise a general function approximator to build disentangled representations.
+For this we needa a differentiable measure of disentanglement.

 ### Decompositions in RL

 Let's explore some decompositions in RL.